em0sh/rdip/README.md

 MPLCONFIGDIR=/tmp/mpl python interactive_sim.py --actor rdip_tqc_actor_<timestamp>.pt
 ```

-The simulator assumes the TorchScript actor takes the observation tensor only; adjust the call if your export returns additional values (e.g., `(action, log_prob)`).
+The simulator assumes the TorchScript actor's first return value is the action tensor; adjust `_simulation_step` if your export has a different signature.